Azure Firewall DNS settings

 - Optionally, configure your custom DNS server or use the provided default.

-- Configure the Azure Firewall private IP address as a custom DNS address in your virtual network DNS server settings.
-This setting ensures DNS traffic is directed to Azure Firewall.
+- Configure the Azure Firewall private IP address as a custom DNS address in your virtual network DNS server settings to direct DNS traffic to the Azure Firewall.

 To configure DNS proxy, you must configure your virtual network DNS servers setting to use the firewall private IP address.
 Then enable the DNS proxy in the Azure Firewall DNS settings.